ahmed-khalil-hafsi/P2Predict/README.md

 - rich
 - click

 ## Data

-For data examples, check `dummy/example.csv`
+For data examples, check `dummy/example.csv`.

 ## Contributing

 We welcome contributions to P2Predict!
-Please feel free to open an issue or submit a pull request if you have a feature you'd like to add, or if you've found a bug.
+If you have a feature you'd like to add or if you've found a bug, please feel free to open an issue or submit a pull request.